-Someone who is quite overweight can lose 15 pounds in one month, or almost 4 pounds a week.
-However, that type of rapid weight loss is difficult to achieve, and you're likely to regain the pounds more quickly than they drop.
-You’ll have better success if you lose 15 pounds over two, or even three, months.
-But if you're determined to give it a try, first calculate your daily goals to see if you can reduce calories enough to make it a reality.
+Someone who is notably overweight can lose 15 pounds in one month, or almost 4 pounds a week.
+However, that type of rapid weight loss is difficult to achieve, and you're likely to regain the pounds quickly after you return to more normal eating habits.

 Video of the Day